Disney World machines generally cost 50 cents plus your penny for pressed cents.

 Winter Summerland & Fantasia Gardens: You can enter these mini-golf attractions free of charge.
 Parking: free.

 Hotel resorts & campground: You can enter all the hotels free of charge to go shopping, dining, or press pennies.
+Overnight guests are being charged to park (as of late March 2018), but day-trippers can park for free.
 If you drive there, you will be stopped at the front entry gate and need to present picture ID to security.
 Explain why you are there, and you will be permitted to come in.
-They are mainly concerned about people parking at the hotels to get free parking (instead of the $20 per day the 4 main parks charge for parking).
+They are mainly concerned about people parking at the hotels to get free parking (instead of the $22 per day the 4 main parks charge for parking).
 At Fort Wilderness campground, you park in front and take a bus to Pioneer Hall and the trading posts.
 During busy periods, the resorts reject visitor parking (I have experienced this at Port Orleans, Boardwalk (frequently), and even Fort Wilderness).
 One alternative is to park elsewhere and take a bus or other transportation into the resort.
 Parking: free.

 ESPN Wide World of Sports: This sports complex is open seasonally.
 Check the Disney website for operating schedules.
 You do not need to pay admission to enter the store where the machine is located.
 The new (2017) RunDisney machine is switched around, so we are not yet sure how easy it will be to access it if you are not participating in a race.
 Parking: ESPN Wide World of Sports normally offers free parking, but during some events (notably Atlanta Braves spring training) a parking fee is charged.

 Boardwalk: The Boardwalk area does not charge an admission fee.
 During busy periods, the resorts reject visitor parking.
 Parking: free.